 You can find IRIE on all streaming platforms by searching Irie Bless Man.

 A lyric video is something we never imagined ourselves working on, but when we were asked if we’d be willing to take a shot at making one, we couldn’t resist the challenge.
-Pushing ourselves outside of our comfort zone and trying new things has always been part of our creative journey—so we signed on.
+Pushing ourselves outside of our comfort zone and trying new things has always been part of our creative journey.
+So, we signed on.

 From the start, we weren’t sure what to expect.
 There was a steep learning curve, but we wouldn’t stop until everyone was happy with the final product.
 We didn’t know how to conceptualize or storyboard for this, and our traditional methods didn’t quite click with this format.
-Instead of overthinking, we decided to freestyle the entire process—fully aware that it wasn’t the most efficient approach.
+Instead of overthinking, we decided to freestyle the entire process, fully aware that it wasn’t the most efficient approach.
 Every scene was built as we went, adapting and adjusting along the way.
 We let the music guide us, feeling the vibe from listening and translating it into something visual.
 The effects were a blend of our traditional animation techniques and heavy use of After Effects.

 Check it out here: